globocom/glog-cli/README.md

 * Free software: Apache Software License 2.0

-PyGray is a fork of the PyGray, an open source command line interface for Graylog2.
+PyGray is a modified fork of the Glog-CLI, an open source command line interface for Graylog2.

 ## Instalation